Let’s be honest: No six words are more frustrating to a salesperson than, “I want to think it over.”

 Creating value around your offering is key to avoiding and overcoming objections in sales.

-#3: Get a budget before giving price.
+Overcoming Objections in Sales Tip #3: Get a budget before giving price.

 One of the most common reasons that sales fall off track—even when a prospect is eager and interested in buying from you—is a lack of clarity around a budget.

 For years, salespeople have been telling me that they can’t get a budget.
+This is one of the top complaints I hear from salespeople who struggle with overcoming objections in sales.

 My response is always the same: If you’re having trouble getting a budget and overcoming objections in sales, it means that you’re asking for a budget incorrectly.